-- Will approve the local procedures at each review, ensure it complies with the law and hold the Head of School to account for its implementation. - Will monitor the effectiveness of this policy in conjunction with those acting in a governance role at the site.
-This is always a different person from the DSL. - Will review Cause for Concern on a monthly basis and hold site leads to account where it is not up to date or records indicate non-compliance. - Will act as the 'case manager' in the event that an allegation of abuse is made against the Head of School, where appropriate (see appendix 4). - Will ensure those acting in a governance role read Keeping Children Safe in Education.
+- Will approve the local procedures at each review, ensure it complies with the law and hold the Head of School/DSL to account for its implementation. - Will monitor the effectiveness of this policy in conjunction with those acting in a governance role at the site.
+This is always a different person from the DSL. - Will review Cause for Concerns on a monthly basis and hold DSLs to account where it is not up to date or records indicate non-compliance. - Will act as the 'case manager' in the event that an allegation of abuse is made against a DSL or DDSL, where appropriate (see appendix 4). - Will ensure those acting in a governance role read Keeping Children Safe in Education.
 Section 9.12 has information on how governors are supported to fulfil their role.